phpinternalsbook/PHP-Internals-Book/Book/php7/memory_management/zend_memory_manager.rst

           here, you'll get additionnal informations about the different steps and cycles that can be drawn from PHP lifetime.

-PHP can treat several (dozen, thousands ?) of requests into the same process.
+PHP can treat several (dozen, thousands?) of requests into the same process.
 By default, PHP will forget anything it knows of the current request, when that later finishes.

 "Forgetting" things translates to freeing any dynamic buffer that got allocated while treating a request.
 That means